Skip to content

 Policy 561: Administering Medications

-Aberdeen School District No. 58 recognizes that students attending the schools in this district may be required to take medication while at school or school sponsored activities, either on a short-term or daily basis.
+The board recognizes that students attending the schools in the district may be required to take medication while at school or school sponsored activities, either on a short-term or daily basis.
 If requested in writing by the parent/guardian, the school will provide an appropriate place for storing the medication and will supervise the dispensing of the medication.

 DEFINITIONS